Tracking Patches for Open Source Software Vulnerabilities: An Empirical Study

 \subsection{Coverage Analysis (RQ1)}

-Fig. \ref{fig:rq1-cves} shows the intersection of CVEs among the two databases, and Fig. \ref{fig:rq1-cves-with-patches} presents the intersection of CVEs with patches among the two databases.
-It can be observed that \tocheck{3,607 (41.8\%)} and \tocheck{2,412 (41.2\%)} of the CVEs have their patches identified in $DB_A$ and $DB_B$.
-This result indicates that both vulnerability databases have a moderately low patch coverage, and missing patches are prevalent.
-Moreover, it can be seen that different vulnerability databases have different coverage of \congyingEdit{OSS} vulnerabilities. $DB_A$ and $DB_B$ have an overlap of \tocheck{4,418} CVEs, while respectively covering \tocheck{4,212} and \tocheck{1,440} unique CVEs.
-Overall, the two vulnerability databases contain a union of \tocheck{10,070} CVEs, and \tocheck{4,602 (45.7\%)} of them have patches provided by at least one vulnerability database.
-These results motivate the need for automated patch finding approaches to help find missing patches.
+Fig.~\ref{fig:rq1-cves} shows the overlap of CVEs between $DB_A$ and $DB_B$,~and~Fig.~\ref{fig:rq1-cves-with-patches} presents the overlap of CVEs with patches between~them.
+We~can~see that different vulnerability databases have different coverage~of~\congyingEdit{OSS} vulnerabilities. $DB_A$ and $DB_B$ have an overlap of \tocheck{4,418} CVEs, while respectively covering \tocheck{4,212} and \tocheck{1,440} unique CVEs.
+Moreover, \tocheck{3,607 (41.8\%)} and \tocheck{2,412 (41.2\%)}~of~the CVEs~have their patches provided~in $DB_A$ and $DB_B$.
+Overall, of all the \tocheck{10,070} CVEs, \tocheck{4,602 (45.7\%)} CVEs have patches provided by at least one vulnerability database.
+These results~indicate that both vulnerability databases have a moderately low~patch coverage, and missing patches are prevalent.
+Automated patch tracking approaches are needed to help find missing~patches.